What we learned and what we didn’t

-On the other hand, acceleratedly multicultural urban Britain is becoming a loose bundle of closed communities within which the forces binding them together also work to exclude the alien and the unfamiliar.
+On the other hand, acceleratedly multicultural urban Britain is becoming a loose bundle of closed communities within which the forces binding each of them together also work to exclude the alien and the unfamiliar.
 In order to accentuate their unity and declare their unique identity to each other (and to outsiders), distinctive hair and clothing are often prescribed.
 There are also the invisible age-old barriers of caste and class, imported from all over the world.

 As a result of this social and economic fragmentation, Thatcher’s infamous observation that there is “no such thing as society” has in Britain become increasingly self-fulfilling.
-A recent poll verifies that well over half of the adult population believe that "the quality of life in Britain is best improved by... looking after ourselves."
-General inhibitions against anti-social behavior at all levels, which can only be effectively enforced by public opinion, break down and become inoperative.
-You can see it all the way up the scale, from the litter on the streets, through aggressively yobbish school children ignored by indifferent or frightened adults, to drunken brawls spilling bloodily out of the pubs, and ultimately to open gang warfare, much of it between ethnic groups whose members are clearly labelled, as if for their mutual convenience.
+A recent poll verifies that well over half of the adult population believe that “the quality of life in Britain is best improved by... looking after ourselves.”
+General inhibitions against anti-social behavior at all levels, which can only be enforced by collective public opinion, break down and become inoperative.
+You can see it all the way up the scale, from the litter on the streets, through aggressively yobbish school children ignored by indifferent or frightened adults, to drunken brawls spilling bloodily out of the pubs, and ultimately to open gang warfare, much of it between ethnic groups whose members are biologically labelled, as if for their mutual convenience.
 Both innocent bystanders and society as a whole suffer “collateral damage”.

 And in Austria?
 We’re back full circle to where we began our journey, standing on the corner of an empty street with those upright citizens, waiting for the light to change.
 No litter or profanity here, let alone street violence.
-If I were one of them, raised to regard prosperity, cleanliness, order and stability as the social norm, and I felt threatened with alien anarchy, I'd probably be queuing up to vote for Haider.
+If I were one of them, raised to regard prosperity, cleanliness, order and stability as social norms, and I felt threatened with alien anarchy, I'd probably be queuing up to vote for Haider.

 What seems like eons ago at the beginning of our Carinthian adventure, we entered Klagenfurt through the usual urban straggle of commerce and industry.
 It was as dull as most outer cities, but it was clean and orderly.
 If the bus had broken down we would happily have gone into the nearest Gasthof or Weinstube to refresh ourselves with a Weissbier and a bowl of garlic soup.